sshajiya/f5-hybrid-security-architectures/workflow-guides/app-dmz-rseries-xc/README.md

 ![vmware-14](./assets/vmware-14.png)

-After the VM is deployed and powered on, access the console to verify that the site is connected to the XC Cloud.
+After the VM is deployed and powered on, access the console to verify that the site is connected to the Distributed Cloud Services.
 It may take a few minutes for the site to connect.
 The site status will change to `Online` once the site is ready.

 ![vmware-15](./assets/vmware-15.png)